Infinitode/OPEN-ARC/README.md

 ## 🪪 License

 OPEN-ARC is licensed under the [MIT License](LICENSE).
-Go wild, be cool, and credit contributors where credit’s due.
+Go wild, be cool, and credit contributors where credit's due.
 Contributors' implementations and models may be subject to different licenses.
 Be sure to check them before using.